wataru-usui/vcm-impl/README.md

 - For accelerating scene traversal, I employed binary bounding volume hierarchy (BVH) and surface area heuristics (SAH) with full sweeping to build the acceleration structure.

 - For accelerating gathering process, I employed kd-tree, but uniform grid with locality-sensitive hash (hash grid) is a better choice, as construction and query time complexity is much lower than kd-tree with respect to the number of vertices in the cache.
-The vertex cache is constructed for all threads instead of one cache oer thread, so both construction and gathering is slow.
+The vertex cache is constructed for all threads instead of one cache per thread, so both construction and gathering is slow.

 ### Code Sections
 I briefly describe code sections worthy of note to help understand the codebase here.